 Frequently, two or more of these features are present in one tumor.
 In addition, BCC sometimes resembles noncancerous skin conditions such as psoriasis or eczema.
 Only a trained physician, such as a specialist in diseases of the skin, can decide for sure.
 If you observe any of the warning signs or some other worrisome change in your skin, consult your physician immediately.

 A reddish patch or irritated area, frequently occurring on the face, chest, shoulders, arms, or legs.
-Sometimes the patch crusts, and it may also itch.
-At other times, it persists with no noticeable discomfort.
+Sometimes the patch crusts.
+It may also itch or hurt.
+At other times, it persists with no discomfort.

 Not to Be Ignored

 BCCs are easily treated in their early stages.
 The larger the tumor has grown, however, the more extensive the treatment needed.
-Although this skin cancer seldom spreads, or metastasizes, to vital organs, it can damage surrounding tissue, sometimes causing considerable destruction and disfigurement — and some BCCs are more aggressive than others.
+While BCCs seldom spread to vital organs, they can cause major disfigurement and occasionally result in nerve or muscle injury.
+Certain rare, aggressive forms can be lethal if not treated promptly.

 When small skin cancers are removed, the scars are usually cosmetically acceptable.
 If the tumors are very large, a skin graft or flap may be used to repair the wound in order to achieve the best cosmetic result and facilitate healing.